huizebruin/s0tool/static/index.md

 ## Installation

 First you must have installed the drivers for the Wemos d1 to communicate to your pc / laptop .
-Look at Troubleshooting below. <br>
+Look at troubleshooting below. <br>

-And you must connect the S0tool to your pc of laptop with a cable witch have power and data lines .
+And you must connect the S0tool to your pc or laptop with a cable witch have power and data lines .

 You can use the button below to install the <b>S0tool</b> firmware directly to your device via USB from the browser.<br><br>
 <b>Works only for a Wemos d1 mini V1 esp8266 at this moment.</b><br>